 Since the Rock Doves desired for releases are bred primarily for their white color, they can have somewhat less developed navigational abilities compared to their multi-colored Homing Pigeon cousins.
 Ideally, selective breeding produces a bird that maintains the necessary white plumage, while still having the hardiness to fly many miles.
 To facilitate in keeping breeding records, a seamless band is slipped on the squab’s foot approximately one week after hatching.
-This band marks the hatch year and contains a unique number that is then written down in the breeder’s record book.
+This band marks the hatch-year and contains a unique number that is then written down in the breeder’s record book.
 Using this data, it is then possible to breed optimal birds for quality white dove releases.

 Maintaining the health of these strong, beautiful birds is of utmost priority.
-Fresh air and sunshine is necessary, and obtained by providing a well-ventilated and maintained loft with the aviary facing east to catch the rays of morning sun.
+Fresh air and sunshine is necessary, and obtained by providing a well-ventilated and maintained loft with the aviary facing east to catch the rays of the morning sun.
 Clean water and good quality feed is a must.
 A good feed contains a combination of grains like Canada peas, small yellow corn, red milo, safflower, and maple peas.
 Natural supplements can also be added to the water daily to keep the birds in top flying shape.

-The doves are also given opportunity to take baths which, needless to say, they absolutely enjoy!
+The doves are also given the opportunity to take baths which, needless to say, they absolutely enjoy!
 The older birds are quite familiar with this pleasure, piling in especially quickly while the younger ones take their time getting accustomed to this new activity.
 After dunking themselves several times, they then start preening, taking their time till everything is in place.
-At times, special bird bath salts are put in the water for a more thorough cleaning job.
+At times, special birdbath salts are put in the water for a more thorough cleaning job.

 Training White Doves For Release

 While these white doves already possess hereditary navigational abilities due to breeding, release them untrained and few will come back.
-Once the young squabs are weaned and feeding on their own, they are allowed out with the adult birds on a daily flight.
+Once the young squabs are weaned and feeding on their own, we let them out with the adult birds on a daily flight.
 At this stage, they are very cautious and will gingerly stick around without flying off anywhere.
 Young doves are very comical, sometimes acting startled by everything, yet still very inquisitive.
 They will tilt their heads from side to side, taking this new adventure all in.
 Eventually, they will take off and join their fellows in a continuous circling in the sky.

-Prior to being released at an event, the doves go on a modified diet that boosts their performance during the release itself.
+Prior to being released at an event, we put the doves on a modified diet that boosts their performance during the release itself.
 This also minimizes the chance of the bird soiling those releasing it.
 Realistically, there is very little chance of that happening.
 We tell people that are worried about the possibility of an accident that they are already taking a chance by hosting this white dove release, which takes place outdoors.
 After all, birds in the wild have the complete freedom to fly over and cause a potentially unpleasant occurrence!